Office of Inspector General of the United States Department of Health and Human Services

-The Office of Inspector General (OIG) for the United States Department of Health and Human Services (HHS) is responsible for oversight of the United States Department of Health and Human Service's approximately $2.4 trillion portfolio of programs.
+The Office of Inspector General of the United States Department of Health and Human Services (HHS-OIG) is the internal oversight office for the United States Department of Health and Human Services.
+It is responsible for oversight of the department's approximately $2.4 trillion portfolio of programs.
 Approximately 1,650 auditors, investigators, and evaluators, supplemented by staff with expertise in law, technology, cybersecurity, data analytics, statistics, medicine, economics, health policy, and management and administration.
 Based on Federal Employee Viewpoint Survey scores, OIG has been ranked the best place to work (number 1) in HHS for 5 consecutive years by the Partnership for Public Service.